jack-berg/opentelemetry.io/content/en/docs/languages/java/api.md

 * [SDK](../sdk/) reference implementation.
 This is the right choice for most users.
 * [Noop](#noop-implementation) implementation.
 A minimalist, zero dependency implementation for instrumentations to use by default when the user doesn't install an instance.

 The API is designed to be taken as a direct dependency by libraries, frameworks, and application owners.
 It comes with [strong backwards compatibility guarantees](https://github.com/open-telemetry/opentelemetry-java/blob/main/VERSIONING.md#compatibility-requirements), zero transitive dependencies, and [supports Java 8+](https://github.com/open-telemetry/opentelemetry-java/blob/main/VERSIONING.md#language-version-compatibility).
+Libraries and frameworks should depend only on the API and only call methods from the API, and instruct applications / end users to add a dependency on the SDK and install a configured instance.

 ## API Components